jylisadoney/intro-excel-2/README.md

 Abstract:
 Do you want to learn the basics of Excel and a few time-saving tips?

-Part II of this workshop will show you how to:
+Part II of this workshop series will show you how to:
 - create charts and graphs
 - insert advanced functions